realiii/pygeopkg/README.md

 fc.insert_rows(field_names, rows)
 ```

-### Creating OGC Geometry Well Known Binaries
+### Step 4 - Creating OGC Geometry Well Known Binaries

-As mentioned, this library supports the creation of point, line and
+As mentioned, this library supports the creation of point, line, and
 polygon well known binaries.
 Functions supporting these capabilities
-can be found in  **pygeopkg.conversion.to_geopkg_geom**.
+can be found in ``pygeopkg.conversion.to_geopkg_geom``.

 Examples are provided below and further examples can be found in the
 tests.
 See code documentation for more details as warranted.

-It is important to note that Z and M capabilities are defined at the
+It is important to note that *Z* and *M* capabilities are defined at the
-time a feature class is created.
-If a feature class is Z or M enabled
+time a Feature Class is created.
+If a Feature Class is *Z* or *M* enabled,
 then a value must be provided for that value.
 Be sure to pick the
-correct conversion function depending on the z and m combination
+correct conversion function depending on the *Z* and *M* combination
 desired.

 #### Point Example

-A binary header with srs details is always needed but (in pygeopkg)
+A binary header with srs details is always needed but (in **pygeopkg**)
-is the same for all features in a feature class.
-For best performance
+is the same for all features in a Feature Class.
+For best performance,
 create this once.

 ```python